Yorke Peninsula Driving Trips

 Enjoy the journey at your own pace, in your own car.
 A short drive will take you from one town to the next, bringing with it all new experiences.

-Most roads are straight and in good condition.
 Fuel is readily available in most towns and there are convenient rest stops along most major roads.
 Keep in mind that petrol stations close early, usually around 5pm or 6pm.

 Under the shade of pine trees